doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

 ```
 _Early console is the first place where stdio appears during Linux boot process. `init/main.c`, Kernel 6.8.2._

 > Note!
-While normally stdio is populated using `dup2()` system call (see below), early console setup does it differently.
+While normally stdio is populated using `dup2()` system call, early console setup does it differently.
 > It uses a custom file descriptor duplication technique to prevent race conditions.
 > Under the hood, it uses read-copy-update (RCU) synchronization mechanism which:
 > 1. Removes the pointer to the early file descriptor table, preventing new read attempts.